Ms. F Pugh

-We follow the Edexcel exam board and offer two GCSEs in Language and Literature.
+We follow the Edexcel exam board and offer two GCSEs in English Language and English Literature.

-Step Up to English classes are offered for students, new to English, to enable them to access the curriculum, as well as developing their own use of the English language.
-Some year 11 students are also able to sit the AQA Entry Level qualification in English as an alternative to GCSE.
+Step Up to English classes are offered for students new to English, to enable them to access the curriculum.
+In these lessons they will develop their own use of the English language, both spoken and written.
+A small number of students sit the AQA Entry Level qualification in English as an alternative to GCSE.

 Students are provided with their own copies of the following GCSE texts to support their learning: